Yellow Ribbon FAQ

 - Tuition and (mandatory) fees up to a maximum amount determined by VA, prorated based on your eligibility percentage.

 - A Monthly Housing Allowance (MHA) based upon the Basic Allowance for Housing (BAH) for an E-5 with dependents (with some exceptions), prorated based on your eligibility percentage.

 - Ayearly books and supplies stipend of up to $1000 paid proportionally based on your enrollment, and prorated based on your eligibility percentage.

 Who is eligible for the Post-9/11 GI Bill?

 The Post-9/11 GI Bill is for individuals with at least 90 days of aggregate service on or after September 11, 2001, or individuals discharged with a service-connected disability after 30 days.
 You must have received an honorable discharge to be eligible for the Post-9/11 GI Bill.
 Your eligibility is ultimately determined by the VA.

-Is there a limit to the benefits if I'm a less than half-time student?
+Is there a limit to the benefits if I attend less than full-time?

 I am on active duty, is there a limit to my benefits?